Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Related Work

 \section{Related Work}

 Additional related work can be found in \cref{sec:additional-RW}.

-\textbf{Adversarial Training.} Adversarial examples are subtle perturbations to natural data, designed to induce misclassifications in models~\cite{AE,FGSM,PGD,AutoAttack}.
-Adversarial training, which augments training data with adversarial examples, is one of the most effective adversarial defenses~\cite{FGSM,PGD}.
-A major limitation of adversarial training is its high computational cost.
-To address this, several methods have focused on the efficient generation of adversarial examples~\cite{YOPO,FreeAT,FastAT,andriushchenko2020understanding,park2021reliably,kim2021understanding} and adversarial finetuning~\cite{jeddi2020simple,mao2023understanding,suzuki2023adversarial,wang2024pre}.
-However, these methods still rely on task-specific adversarial training.
-In this study, we theoretically suggest that adversarially pretrained transformers can serve as robust foundation models across a wide range of tasks.
-These models can achieve robust task adaptation via in-context learning~\cite{ICL}, thereby eliminating task-specific adversarial or standard training.
+\textbf{Adversarial Training.} Adversarial training~\citep{FGSM,PGD}, which augments training data with adversarial examples~\citep{AE}, is one of the most effective adversarial defenses.
+Its major limitation is the high computational cost.
+To address this, several methods have focused on efficient generation of adversarial examples~\citep{YOPO,FreeAT,FastAT,andriushchenko2020understanding,park2021reliably,kim2021understanding} and adversarial finetuning~\citep{jeddi2020simple,mao2023understanding,suzuki2023adversarial,wang2024pre}.
+However, these methods require task-specific adversarial training.
+In this study, we introduce the concept of universally robust foundation models, which can adapt robustly to a wide range of downstream tasks without requiring any adversarial training or examples.